Bachelor of Science in Astronomy

 - At least 36 semester hours of upper-division coursework

 - At least 21 hours of upper-division coursework, including at least 12 semester hours in physics and astronomy, must be completed in residence at the University

 Option I: Astronomy

 - Six semester hours in biology, chemistry, computer science, and/or geological sciences; Chemistry 301 or 301H and the courses in the Elements of Computing Certificate Program may be counted toward this requirement; any other course to be counted must meet major requirements in the department that offers it.

-- Nine additional semester hours of upper-division coursework in physics and/or astronomy
+- Six additional semester hours of upper-division coursework in physics and/or astronomy and/or math.

 - Enough additional coursework to make a total of 123 semester hours

 Option II: Astronomy Honors

 - Breadth requirement: An honors mathematics course, Chemistry 301H, and nine additional hours of coursework chosen from honors courses in the college; credit earned by examination may not be counted toward this requirement.

 - Physics 301, 101L, 315, 115L, 316, and 116L

 - Twelve semester hours of upper-division coursework in astronomy approved by the departmental honors adviser